Rensvandeschoot/Tutorials/multilevel/LME4-Multilevel-Tutorial--Frequentist-.md

 &nbsp;

 ## Residual Checks
 To end this tutorial we will check whether the residuals of the model are normally distributed (at both levels).
-In addition to residuals being normally distributed, a multilevel model assume that variance of the residuals is equal across groups (classes) for the different random effects.
-Statistical tests of normality and equality of variance across groups do exists, but this tutorial is limited to visual inspections.
+In addition to residuals being normally distributed, a multilevel model assumes that variance of the residuals is equal across groups (classes) for the different random effects.
+Statistical tests of normality and equality of variance across groups do exist, but this tutorial is limited to visual inspections.

 #### 1
 First, we can check for homoscedasticity by comparing residuals to the fitted items.
-In our example we see a nice fat circle and no cone shaped figure.
+In our example we see a nice fat circle and no cone-shaped figure.

 ```r